MicrosoftDocs/windows-itpro-docs/windows/deploy/resolve-windows-10-upgrade-errors.md

 <LI>Determine the Windows Setup error code.
 <LI>Based on the [extend code](#extend-codes) portion of the error code, determine the type and location of a [log files](#log-files) to investigate.
 <LI>Open the log file in a text editor, such as notepad.
 <LI>Using the result code portion of the Windows Setup error code, search for the result code in the file and find the last occurrence of the code.
+Alternatively search for the "abort" and abandoning" text strings described in step 7 below.
 <LI>To find the last occurrence of the result code:
   <OL type="a">
   <LI>Scroll to the bottom of the file and click after the last character.